 Fisheries-independent trawl surveys have become an increasingly important research tool for the management of dynamic fish stocks.
 These surveys provide reliable indices of population abundance as well as estimates of various population characteristics such as length and age frequencies (Pennington and Strømme, 1998).
 While costly to obtain, this information forms the basis of of many stock assessments models used throughout the world.
 Effective and informed management decisions therefore require surveys that maximize information while minimizing the expense of data collection.
 Determining the number of samples required to adequately characterize a fish population is particularly challenging since data tend to be collected across one or more stages (Aanes and Vølstad, 2015).
 Optimal survey design is further complicated by the fact that trawls sample clusters of fish that tend to have similar characteristics, such as length, age and stomach contents.
 This phenomenon results in samples with positive intra-haul correlation, which can markedly reduce the effective sample size for estimating length and age frequencies of the target population (Pennington and Vølstad, 1994; Pennington et al., 2002; Stewart et al., 2014).
 The complexities of multi-stage sampling and intra-haul correlation make it difficult to answer the question “how much sampling is enough?”

 Two main approaches have been applied to try and answer this question: one involves statistical estimators of effective sample size (Pennington et al., 2002; Stewart et al., 2014), and the other employs resampling methods to test alternate sampling protocol (Cerviño and Saborido-Rey, 2006; Zhang and Cadrin, 2013).
-Both approaches have shown that lengths are usually oversampled and a reduction in said sampling can often be done without significant loss of accuracy (Pennington et al., 2002).
+Both approaches have shown that lengths are usually oversampled and a reduction in sampling can often be done without significant loss of accuracy (Pennington et al., 2002).
 The same result holds for other positively correlated characteristics, such as age (Coggins et al., 2013) and stomach contents (Bogstad et al., 1995).
 Pennington and Vølstad (1994) concluded that the best way to improve the accuracy of surveys with strong intra-haul correlation is to take fewer samples per sampling unit and increase the total number of sampling locations.
 Few studies, however, have tested these conclusions using simulations.
 A key advantage of a pure simulation approach is that “true” population size and all stages of sampling can be controlled.
 The relative effects of each stage of sampling on our perception of the “truth” can then be tested.
-This level of testing is of praticular importance for age composition estimates, and the contemporary age-based assessment models that rely on these estimates, as they are affected by all stages of sampling.
+This level of testing is of particular importance for age composition estimates, and the contemporary age-based assessment models that rely on these estimates, as they are affected by all stages of sampling.
 A key challenge, of course, is building a simulation that emulates reality.

 The objective of this paper is to use a realistic simulation to evaluate the efficacy of various sampling protocol.
 First we simulated a spatially autocorrelated target population, and then we simulated surveys over this field.
 Set density was varied across surveys, as was length and age sampling efforts.
 Estimates of abundance at age were then obtained using a standard stratified approach (Smith and Somerton, 1981) and deviation from the truth was assessed.
 Given previous findings, we predict that the greatest gains in precision will come from increasing the number of hauls; increased sampling of correlated variables (length and age) on a set by set basis will be relatively ineffective.
 The bottom trawl survey of cod (Gadus morhua) in NAFO division 3Ps, Newfoundland, was used as a case study for this analysis.